awvalenti/rdx/README.md

 [older release](https://github.com/awvalenti/teaching-chess-board/releases).

 # Commands
-Mouse: left-click inserts a piece.
+**Mouse**: left-click inserts a piece.
 Middle or right-click removes it.

-Keyboard: keys 0-9 insert pieces (they will make sense on the numeric keypad).
+**Keyboard** (numeric keypad recommended): keys 0-9 insert pieces.
 Delete or NumPad dot removes them.

 # To be done
-- Adapt dynamically to different screen sizes (currently, we need to zoom in or out until a good fit is reached)
-- Better how-to-use explanation
+- Better explanation of how to use
 - Validation of chess positions
 - Possibility to export to PGN
-- Much more stuff!